meisnate12/MK-Docs/docs/config/paths.md

     ```

     Within the above example, PMM will:

     * First, look within the root of the PMM directory (also known as `config/`) for a metadata file named `TVShows.yml`.
 If this file does not exist, PMM will skip the entry and move to the next one in the list.

     * Then, look within the root of the PMM directory (also known as `config/`) for a directory called `TV Shows`, and then load any metadata files within that directory.

-    * Then, look at the [PMM folder](https://github.com/meisnate12/Plex-Meta-Manager/tree/master/defaults) within the GitHub PMM Repo for a file called `tmdb.yml` which it finds [here](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/defaults/chart/tmdb.yml).
+    * Then, look in the [defaults folder](https://github.com/meisnate12/Plex-Meta-Manager/tree/master/defaults) within the local PMM folder [or docker container] for a file called `tmdb.yml` which it finds [here](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/defaults/chart/tmdb.yml).

-    * Then, look at the within the Custom Defined Repo for a file called `charts.yml`.
+    * Then, look within the Custom Defined Repo for a file called `charts.yml`.

     * Finally, load the metadata file located at `https://somewhere.com/PopularTV.yml`

 ## Overlay Path